 We had a great day considering the cold and often rain not to mention that wind!
 The morning drive along the shores of Lough Mask was really lovely.
 We had not been planning to go that way but there was a marathon on and the road via Leenaun was closed.
 It was definitely to our advantage.
 What a wild and wonderful and remote place Connemara can be when there are not many humans.

 Knowing it was going to rain we planned a visit to Westport House in Westport as it was reputed to have an interesting interior and we definitely wanted to be inside!
-It was a great visit, they had a short audio guide and we were both mesmerised by the history of the Browne family, the Marquess of Sligo, their role in abolishing the slave trade, their reaction to the potato famine, their family fortunes when the 11th Marquess had five daughters and he had to change the law so that they could inherit the house.
+It was a great visit, they had a short audio guide and we were both mesmerised by the history of the Browne family, the Marquess of Sligo, their role in abolishing the slave trade, their reaction to the potato famine and their family fortunes.
+The 11th Marquess had five daughters and he had to change the law so that they could inherit the house.
+He was obviously hoping for a son and I hope he learnt something from the experience!
 The house passed into the ownership of the Hughes family in 2017, apparently a local family too.
 The house has lots of original features and although rather dilapidated in some respects, really conjures up how it must have been to live there in the 18th and 19th and 20th centuries.

 Sligo was very windy and cold.
 We went out immediately on arriving at The Glass House as we had not had lunch.
-I felt ready for anything after a half of Guinness and a packet of crisps in Foley’s.
-What a lovely pub, so old, very full, welcoming landlady and two tv screens one showing golf – the Masters – and the other Liverpool and Chelsea football!
+We had half of Guinness and a packet of crisps in Foley’s and I felt ready for anything after that.
+What a lovely pub, so old, with a welcoming landlady and two tv screens one showing golf – the Masters – and the other Liverpool and Chelsea football!
 I could have stayed there for the rest of my life but my husband dragged me out into the cold air for something to eat and we ended up having a very delicious seafood and fish platter with red cabbage and sweet potato purée in Coach Lane/Donaghy’s, with white wine and desserts to follow.
 I like Sligo, maybe because it is quite small and has a river flowing through so is easy to find your way around.
 Our orange room in the Glass House is lovely too.

 15th April, 2019 Sligo to Derry